aws-samples/conversational-ai-llms-with-amazon-lex-and-sagemaker/README.md

 The `deploy.sh` script at the root of the directory can be used to deploy these resources into your own AWS account,

 1. Ensure you are authenticated with AWS CLI credentials.
-2. In the `deploy.sh` script,in lines 3 and 4, change the parameters to indicate the name of your profile and the S3 bucket where you are looking to host the assets
+2. In the `deploy.sh` script, in lines 3 and 4, change the parameters to indicate the name of your profile and the S3 bucket where you are looking to host the assets
+3. `cd ..` to ensure your terminal is where the `deploy.sh` script is.
-3. Run the script with `./deploy.sh`
+4. Run the script with `./deploy.sh`
-4. It will deploy the Static cloudformation files and the Zip files which are used for the Lambda
+5. It will deploy the Static cloudformation files and the Zip files which are used for the Lambda
     - langchain_layer.zip was generated above
-    - lex-flan-lambda.zip is generated in the script in line 13
+    - lex-flan-lambda.zip is generated in the `deploy.sh` script in line 13
-5. To deploy the solution from these resources, copy the S3 URI where the `SMJumpstartFlanT5-llm-main.yaml` was deployed and use that as as the cloudformation input.
+6. Navigate to the S3 bucket you deployed the assets to.
+Find the `SMJumpstartFlanT5-llm-main` template corresponding to the region where you want to deploy.
+It will be located in the `artifacts/ML-12016/v1/stacks/` prefix.
+Click into it and copy the S3 URL to use as cloudformation input.
+    - For **us-east-1:**: use the `SMJumpstartFlanT5-llm-main.yaml` template
+    - For **us-west-2:**: use the `SMJumpstartFlanT5-llm-main-uswest2.yaml` template
-6. When deploying the AWS Cloudformation stack, be sure to change the `S3BucketName` parameter if you are deploying using the insturctions here.
+7. When deploying the AWS Cloudformation stack, be sure to change the `S3BucketName` parameter if you are deploying using the insturctions here.
 By default it will refer to the public assets accomanying the blogpost.